Healing after an affair is possible

 In this moment, it can feel impossible to imagine moving forward — whether that means rebuilding the relationship or finding clarity to make a clean break.
 The constant questions, the intrusive thoughts, the fear that intimacy can never feel safe again — it all feels overwhelming.

 This is where support matters most.
 You do not have to navigate this alone, and you do not have to decide everything right now.
 Affair recovery counseling in Frisco and across DFW creates space for both partners to be heard, understood, and guided through what comes next.
+If you are still making sense of what happened, it can help to read more about infidelity and affairs counseling.

 What affair recovery counseling looks like